CSE210-Team-5/CSE210-Team5-Feed-Amalgamator/docs/index.rst

 ..
-Feed-amalgamator documentation master file, created by sphinx-quickstart on Mon Dec 11 16:03:30 2023.
+Feed Amalgamator documentation master file, created by sphinx-quickstart on Tue Dec 12 23:04:31 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Feed-amalgamator's documentation!
+Welcome to Feed Amalgamator's documentation!
 ============================================

 .. toctree::